gruntwork-io/docs/docs/pipelines/upgrading/upgrading-from-infrastructure-pipelines.md

 ```

 :::info
-If you have not made the switch over to OpenTofu yet, you can simply set your current version of Terraform in the `.mise.toml` file.
+If you have not made the switch over to OpenTofu yet, you can simply set your current version of `terraform` in the `.mise.toml` file.
 :::

 Run the following in order to install the dependencies locally: